Scarinci-Hollenbeck/serverless-sh-rest-api-to-rss/README.md

-# Scarincihollenbeck.com WP-REST Endpoint to RSS
+# WP-REST Endpoint to RSS

-This microservice takes in a WP-REST API endpoint from scarincihollenbeck and returns an RSS Feed.
+This serverless script converts scarincihollenbekc.com json based blog post feeds and converts them to RSS.